lakejs/lake-docs/guide/index.md

 ## Image

-Uploading and inserting image requires request config.
+Uploading image requires request config.
 For more details, see the [image configuration](/reference/index.md#image).

 ```js
 new Editor({